crwilcox/crwilcox/README.md

 ## `ping` ☎️

-You can reach out in a number of ways, but generally [Twitter](https://twitter.com/chriswilcox47) is a good choice.
-I also check [LinkedIn](https://www.linkedin.com/in/chrisrwilcox) intermittently.
+You can reach out in a number of ways.
+I check [LinkedIn](https://www.linkedin.com/in/chrisrwilcox).
 If it is related to a project on GitHub, go ahead an open an issue ✔️.
 You can also email me if those don't work. github @ crwilcox.com 🖥️ or [grab time for a meeting 📅](https://calendly.com/crwilcox47/30min).

 <p align="center">
 	<a href="https://github.com/crwilcox"><img src="https://img.shields.io/github/followers/crwilcox.svg?label=GitHub&style=social" alt="GitHub"></a>